Your Directors have pleasure in presenting 27th Annual Report together with the AuditedAnnual Accounts for the year ended 31st March 2018.

-5. Explore the possibility of setting up of coke oven plant and power plant.
-This willfurther help in reducing the cost of raw material as well as the power cost.
+5. Setting up of 2 lakh ton capacity coke oven plant and 20 MW power plant.
+This willfurther help in reducing the cost of raw material as well as reducing the power cost.

 Statements in this report particularly those which relate to Management Discussion andAnalysis describing the Company's objectives projections estimates and expectations mayconstitute "forward looking statements" within the meaning of applicable lawsand regulations.
 Actual results may differ materially from those either expressed orimplied.